sudars10/EllieBellie/README.md

 # EllieBellie

-EllieBellie is a mobile application built with [Expo](https://expo.dev/) and React Native.
+EllieBellie is a expo mobile application built with [Expo](https://expo.dev/) and React Native.
 This app demonstrates a simple tab-based navigation structure with Home, Users, and Settings screens, including user detail navigation and clean UI components.

 ## Features
 - Tab navigation: Home, Users, Settings